gotrash/theme/site/content/docs/5.3/forms/layout.md

 ## Forms

 Every group of form fields should reside in a `<form>` element.
-Bootstrap provides no default styling for the `<form>` element, but there are some powerful browser features that are provided by default.
+GoTrash Theme provides no default styling for the `<form>` element, but there are some powerful browser features that are provided by default.

 - New to browser forms?
 Consider reviewing [the MDN form docs](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/form) for an overview and complete list of available attributes.
 - `<button>`s within a `<form>` default to `type="submit"`, so strive to be specific and always include a `type`.

-Since Bootstrap applies `display: block` and `width: 100%` to almost all our form controls, forms will by default stack vertically.
+Since GoTrash Theme applies `display: block` and `width: 100%` to almost all our form controls, forms will by default stack vertically.
 Additional classes can be used to vary this layout on a per-form basis.

 ## Utilities